WIRE ROPE IS A MACHINE. UNDERSTAND AND RESPECT IT.

 Check the general condition of the wire.
 Also, look for localized damage and wear, especially at wire rope attachments.
 Inspect all parts that come in contact with the wire rope.
-Poor performance of wire rope can often be traced back worn or wrong-sized sheaves, drums, rollers, etc. Looks for kinks, broken wires, abrasions, lack of lubrication, rust damage, crushing, reduction of diameter, stretch or other obvious damage.
-If any of these conditions exists or if there is any other apparent damage to the wire rope, retire the wire rope according to the instructions below.
+Poor performance of wire rope can often be traced back worn or wrong-sized sheaves, drums, rollers, etc. Look for kinks, broken wires, abrasions, lack of lubrication, rust damage, crushing, reduction of diameter, stretch or other obvious damage.
+If any of these conditions exist or if there is any other apparent damage to the wire rope, retire the wire rope.

 When in doubt about the extent of the damage, retire the wire rope in question immediately.
 Without laboratory analysis, it is impossible to determine the strength of damaged or used wire.
 Thus, you will not be able to tell whether wire rope with any amount of damage is safe to use.
 Retire the wire rope that is damaged.
-For specific inspection procedures check various OSHA and ANSI publications.
+For specific inspection procedures check various OSHA, WRTB, ANSI, and ASTM publications.

 Wire rope that is not destroyed might be used again by someone not aware of the hazard associated with that use.
-Destroying wire rope is best done by cutting it up into short pieces.
+Destroying wire rope is best done by cutting the eyes open, cutting any attachments, and cutting the body up into short unusable pieces.

 Tolerances specified in Federal Specification RR-W-410-H